Organic Division Initiatives:

 M. A. Battiste Award for Creative Work in Synthetic Organic Chemistry

-Tarrant Distinguished Visiting Professorship of Organic Chemistry
+Tarrant Distinguished Visiting Professorship in Organic Chemistry

 Tarrant Summer Graduate Research Scholarship